akshayadeepak/RAG-System-Tool-Creation/README.md

 python app/main.py "Calculate the first-year cost for the Growth Plan on an annual contract for a nonprofit customer."
 ```

-Run the full automated evaluation (all 16 assignment questions + 4 structured-output
+Run the full automated evaluation (all 20 assignment questions):
-extensions):

 ```bash
 python app/run_evaluation.py